Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 Motion smoothing

-If your display device, especially a projector, has motion smoothing then disable it whilst you set the sync.
+If your display device, especially a projector, has motion smoothing, you can just turn it off while setting the sync.
 We often get asked why the sync jumps around a lot with projectors, and it nearly always comes down to the motion smoothing getting in the way.

 The only way to check a streaming service is to play a suitable test file on that service on the device you usually use.

-Depending on the device used to access the service, you may be able to play one of our test files via a locally installed player.
-Such as installing VLC on an Apple TV and playing a test file shared from a local PC.
+Depending on the device used to access the service, you can play one of our test files via a locally installed player, such as installing VLC on an Apple TV and playing a test file shared from a local PC.

 If you subscribe to a streaming service and would like them to host suitable test files, please let them know!
-We are always willing to provide as much assistance as possible to service providers.
+We are always willing to provide service providers with as much assistance as possible.
 Many of them use Sync-One2 internally already.

 Q. What causes Audio Video (lip-sync) issues?

-Modern video processing systems in TV’s and Projectors take a finite amount of time to process the incoming video data before displaying it.
-This processing time can vary depending on the input port of the device, the resolution of the supplied video, and the settings of the display itself.
-By comparison, the Audio more or less passes straight through the processing with a tiny delay in comparison.
-As video resolution and colour depth increase with HD, 4K, UHD, and HDR, the processing overhead is only set to increase and worsen the problems.
+Modern video processing systems in TVs and Projectors take a finite amount of time to process the incoming video data before displaying it.
+This processing time can vary depending on the device’s input port, the supplied video’s resolution, and the display settings.
+By comparison, the Audio processing incurs a tiny delay.
+As video resolution and colour depth increase with HD, 4K, UHD, and HDR, the processing overhead will only increase and worsen the problems.

-In Post Production where the audio and video are separate elements on a timeline, there is the possibility for one to slip with reference to the other.
-Some codecs, hardware, and toolsets can also introduce an error, so checking the final rendered output becomes necessary to ensure things have remained in sync.
-As a minimum general system checks should be made when any component, hardware or software, is altered or updated.
+In Post Production, where the audio and video are separate elements on a timeline, there is the possibility for one to slip with reference to the other.
+Some codecs, hardware, and toolsets can also introduce an error, so checking the final rendered output is necessary to ensure things remain in sync.
+Generally, system checks should be made when any component, hardware or software is altered or updated.

 This website has some great details on the causes of AV latency.